Erica Stanford: Immigration

 On 10 August 2025, Stanford announced two new seasonal work visas: the Global Workforce Seasonal Visa for agricultural and horticultural workers, and the Peak Seasonal Visa for short-term agricultural and aquaculture workers.
 The Global Workforce Visa is valid for three years while the Peak Seasonal Visa is valid for seven months.

-On 4 September 2025, Stanford confirmed that the Government would amend to Immigration Act to make it easier to deport non-citizens.
+On 4 September 2025, Stanford confirmed that the Government would amend the Immigration Act to make it easier to deport non-citizens.
 Key proposed changes have included raising the threshold for deporting permanent residents from 10 to 20 years; widening the criteria for deportation to include historical crimes committed overseas, providing misleading information and being accidentally granted a visa; increasing the enforcement powers of immigration officers and raising the prison term for migrant exploitation from 7 to 10 years.
 In response to criticism, Stanford said that proposed deportation changes were a response to the Australian-born Danny and Roberto Jaz, who were convicted in 2023 for drugging and sexually assaulting over 20 women at the Mama Hooch bar and Venuti restaurant in Christchurch between 2015 and 2018.

+In mid-June 2026, Stanford criticised Ministry of Business, Innovation and Employment (MBIE) and Immigration New Zealand officials for allegedly misleading her and her predecessors Kris Faafoi and Andrew Little about the failed NZ$33 million Immigration Biometric Upgrade project, which ran between November 2018 and November 2025 without delivering anything.
+During a Parliament education and workforce select committee meeting, Stanford alleged that MBIE officials used "creative accounting" to avoid scrutiny from the New Zealand Cabinet and misled Crown ministers about the cost and progress of the project.
+In response, the Public Service Commission and MBIE launch separate investigations into the Immigration Biometric Upgrade Project and another similar IT upgrade project called "Our Future Services."

+In late July 2026, Stanford announced that the Government would amend the Recognised Seasonal Employer scheme to "simplify" the process and protect seasonal workers.